-- successfully enroll subjects in, and complete, our ongoing and planned clinical trials for AV-101; - obtain sufficient safety data required to obtain United States and foreign regulatory approval for AV-101; - timely file and receive FDA acceptance of our NDA for AV-101 for review; - receive regulatory approvals from the FDA and foreign regulatory authorities for AV-101 in order to commence marketing of AV-101; - establish commercial manufacturing capabilities or make arrangements with third-party manufacturers for clinical supply and commercial manufacturing; - obtain and maintain patent and trade secret protection or regulatory exclusivity for AV-101; - execute a commercial launch of AV-101, if approved, whether alone or in collaboration with others; - obtain and maintain acceptance of AV-101, if and when approved, by patients, the medical community and third-party payors; - position AV-101 to effectively compete with other therapies; - obtain and maintain healthcare coverage and adequate reimbursement; - enforce and defend intellectual property rights and claims; - implement measures to help minimize the risk of COVID-19 to our employees as well as patients and subjects enrolled in our clinical trials; and - maintain a continued acceptable safety profile of AV-101 following approval.
+- successfully enroll subjects in, and complete, our ongoing and planned clinical trials for AV-101; - obtain sufficient safety data required to obtain United States and foreign regulatory approval for AV-101; - timely file and receive U.S. Food and Drug Administration, or FDA, acceptance of our NDA for AV-101 for review; - receive regulatory approvals from the FDA and foreign regulatory authorities for AV-101 in order to commence marketing of AV-101; - establish commercial manufacturing capabilities or make arrangements with third-party manufacturers for clinical supply and commercial manufacturing; - obtain and maintain patent and trade secret protection or non-patent regulatory exclusivity for AV-101; - execute a commercial launch of AV-101, if approved, whether alone or in collaboration with others; - obtain and maintain acceptance of AV-101, if and when approved, by patients, the medical community and third-party payors; - position AV-101 to effectively compete with other therapies; - obtain and maintain healthcare coverage and adequate reimbursement; - enforce and defend intellectual property rights and claims; - implement measures to help minimize the risk of COVID-19 or any of its variants to our employees as well as patients and subjects enrolled in our clinical trials; and - maintain a continued acceptable safety profile of AV-101 following approval.